distributions

 Dists

-distributions.Dists(self, obj=None, *args, base_seed=None, sim=None)
+distributions.Dists(obj=None, *args, base_seed=None, sim=None)

 Class for managing a collection of Dist objects